fandresenaG/AppliedML/README.md

 # ALS_training.py:
+##### For this code we need 25Millions Movielens dataset which can be find at https://grouplens.org/datasets/movielens/25m/

 Recommendation System Training Using Matrix Factorization

 This Python script is designed to train a recommendation system model using matrix factorization.
 The model includes user and item biases as well as latent factors for improved accuracy.